dorhaboosha/Popcorn-Palace-AT-T/instructions.md

 ## 8. Author

-This project is part of the **Movie Ticket Booking System - Popcorn Palace** backend assignment.
+This project is part of the **Movie Ticket Booking System - Popcorn Palace** backend assignment for AT&T.